dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 for each of these categories so that they are available for forensic analysis.

 While doing further testing, it was found that these resurrection candidate and ghost candidate json files, while very accurate, were not sufficient in terms of tags.
-The resurrection gateway, in some corner cases, would need more information via the tags, to make the best decision.
+The resurrection gatekeeper, in some corner cases, would need more information via the tags, to make the best decision.
 This is when module2b and module2c came into the picture.

 The architecture has evolved to a **modular, postmortem architecture**, where resurrection decisions are made **after execution**, using